LuiseFreese/blog/x-things-you-should-do-before-making-an-app.md

 * cause additional costs
 * severe risks in terms of data security, governance, compliance etc.

-tl;dr: more costs, less value.
+> tl;dr: it costs time & money

 But take the effort to actually calculate the higher costs in terms of money and time and make an estimation for 12 or 24 months.

-If the app you have in mind doesn't create value: take this as a learning opportunity.
+If the app you have in mind doesn't create value: take this as a learning opportunity to become better at meeting the needs of your (internal) customer.

+> The goal is tyo provide more value, not to deliver a poorly designed app which costs a little less.
 Of course, you can build apps 'for fun' or because you want to learn, or 'just because you can', but you should carefully distinguish those apps from apps that you want to internally pitch and 'sell'.

 ## scope